|"You're property of the government!"|

-Colonel Hunter Gathers was the first contact Brock Samson met when he was initiated into the Office of Secret Intelligence.
+Colonel Hunter Gathers (now promoted to General) was the first contact Brock Samson met when he was initiated into the Office of Secret Intelligence.
 Gather's brutal training was at least partly responsible for turning Brock into the hard-ass he is today.
 Brock, who was raised by a single mother, has described the Colonel as the second closest thing that he has ever had to a father.

 In Assassinanny 911 Brock was contacted by his handlers in order to find Hunter Gathers.
 Gathers had gone A.W.O.L with forty million dollars of the OSI's money and a plastic surgeon kidnapped from "the enemy".
 Brock is dispatched to an island in Micronesia in order to take Hunter out permanently.

 Upon reaching Hunter's lair, Brock finds his old mentor unconscious on a table with the plastic surgeon standing over him.
-Before Brock can kill Hunter, the surgeon stops him, giving reading him a letter from the Colonel explaining that he's tired and wants out of the life.
+Before Brock can kill Hunter, the surgeon stops him, reading him a letter from the Colonel explaining that he's tired and wants out of the life.
 Brock takes no heed and lifts up the sheets covering Hunter.
 He's shocked to discover the Colonel's undergone a sex change operation.
-Brock leaves her to live her, but only after double checking her lower half just to be sure.
+Remembering Gathers' directive, "No women, no children.
+It's what separates us from the baddies."
+Brock leaves her to live, but only after double checking her lower half just to be sure.

 Life As a WomanOrb, Hunter is again seen.
 She gives Brock some info on Operation Rusty's Blanket (ORB) which might mean he needs to kill Rusty.
 She reappears in the season finale, when after failing to kill Rusty per his orders, Brock goes on the run believing OSI wants him dead for disobeying orders.
 Gathers provides Samson with a car and a list of ex-OSI agents that can help him while he's on the lam.
 Molotov Cocktease, misled Brock in order to have Samson eliminate the assassins he believes were sent by OSI.
 Gathers and Cocktease have started a new criminal organization, the all-female Black Hearts.
 Samson has eliminated their competition, leaving them alone at the top of the murder-for-hire heap.